minodashiori/ai-prog-4/README.md

 # ai-prog-4

 ## About
-Thid repoditory is for a lecture in AI programming course.
+Thid repository is for a lecture in AI programming course.

 ## Setup
 conda create --name ai-prog-4 python=3.10

+## Run
+### Streamlit

+streamlit hello